 Lifecycle

 Adult females deposit their eggs between the crevices between milkweed seed pods and also on the outside of the pods.
-It takes 4-6 days for the eggs to hatch and the tiny nymphs emerge.
-Over a month’s time, the nymphs will molt going through 5 instar phases before becoming adults.
+It takes 4-6 days for the eggs to hatch and the tiny nymphs to emerge.
+Over a month, the nymphs will molt going through 5 instar phases before becoming adults.

 Best Way To Contain Them In Your Garden